ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 the Server Connection ID using the correct server-facing socket.
 If the pair is not unique, the server responds with a 409 (Conflict) response.
 If this occurs, traffic for that Server Connection ID can only use tunnelled mode, not forwarded.

+If the proxy does not support forwarded mode, or does not allow forwarded mode for a particular client or authority by policy, it can reject requests that include the Server-Connection-Id header with a response to indicate the error, such as 403 (Forbidden).

 Any successful (2xx) response MUST also echo any Client-Connection-Id, Server-Connection-Id, and Datagram-Flow-Id headers included in the request.